 How a grease trap works

 The grease trap has a reservoir tank that holds wastewater.
 It cools down the warm or hot oily/greasy water and then begins the separation process.
-Since fats, oil, and grease (FOG) is lighter than water, it rises to the top, allowing the grease trap to collect it.
+Since fats, oil, and grease (FOG) are lighter than water, it rises to the top, allowing the grease trap to collect.
 The residual water is then allowed to flow down the sewer.
 It acts as a filter to remove FOG from entering the waste system.